-- ☐ Recommendation 1.
-Review and revise the primary guiding documents of Hartnell College, the Mission and Vision Statements, and the current strategic plan to be inclusive, anti-racist, and culturally affirming and sustaining. - Responsible Parties: College Planning Council or the equivalent highest level of shared governance council with the support (as needed) of the President's Task Force, the newly proposed Equity Council and the HSI committee - Proposed Implementation Timeline: Fall/Spring 2022/2023 - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students - ☐ Recommendation 2.
+- Recommendation 1.
+Review and revise the primary guiding documents of Hartnell College, the Mission and Vision Statements, and the current strategic plan to be inclusive, anti-racist, and culturally affirming and sustaining. - Responsible Parties: College Planning Council with the support of the President's Task Force - Proposed Implementation Timeline: Fall/Spring 2022/2023 - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students - ➤ Recommendation 2.
 Complete an annual review of student outcomes data and integrate the findings into all aspects of college planning including the budgeting and resource allocation process.
 Create a Data Response Team to determine what data and metrics are needed, to be revised annually and to take action based on the annual review, including the development of Board Policies and Administrative Procedures.
-Doing so would also ensure that all stakeholders have access to the proper tools and queries to access timely reports - Responsible Parties: Board of Trustees, Student Success and Equity Committee, Program Planning and Assessment Team, Academic Senate, Cabinet, College Planning Council, Data Response Team, Outcome and Assessment Team, President's Task Force - Proposed Implementation Timeline: Happening now finalize Fall 2022/Spring 2023 - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff a d compensation for students
+Doing so would also ensure that all stakeholders have access to the proper tools and queries to access timely reports - Responsible Parties: Board of Trustees, Student Success and Equity Committee, Program Planning and Assessment Team, Academic Senate, Cabinet, College Planning Council, Data Response Team, Outcome and Assessment Team, President's Task Force - o Proposed Implementation Timeline: Happening now finalize Spring 2022 - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students

-- ☐ Recommendation 3.
+- Recommendation 3.
 Create an inclusive, anti-racist, and culturally affirming and sustaining hiring process from job descriptions, equivalencies, training of hiring committees and recruitment of faculty and staff. - Responsible Parties: Cabinet, Academic Senate, with Human Resources as a lead, EEO/Diversity Committee, (may consider an outside consultant for support) - Proposed Implementation Timeline: Spring 2023 - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students - Recommendation 4.
-Create a new high level Institutional Equity position, under the direction of the Superintendent/President or a direct report to the Superintendent.
-We recommend that this position live under effectiveness and research and we further recommend that Equity be added to the name of that division.
-We also recommend the necessary equity research position, with funding and support, to serve as a resource for all Hartnell faculty, staff, administration and students.
-This office will be responsible for fostering relationships and collaboration across the campus and community to implement inclusive, anti- racist, culturally affirming and sustaining policies and practices, as well as implementing Recommendations 1-3 listed above and supporting the work of the new equity council. - Responsible Parties: Program Planning and Assessment Team, President's Task Force, Cabinet, Academic Senate, Human Resources, Administrative Services, IRE office, Superintendent/President's Office, HSI Committee - Proposed Implementation Timeline: Fall 2022/Spring 2023 depending on Program Planning and Assessment cycle - Resources Needed: Funding for a position and programmatic support to fund equity research and data, and facilitated campus dialogues with students, faculty and staff
+Create an Institutional Equity Office under the direction of the Superintendent/President (or restructure the current office of equity programs) and provide the necessary equity research position, with funding and support, to serve as a resource for all Hartnell faculty, staff, administration and students.
+This office will be responsible for fostering relationships and collaboration across the campus and community to implement inclusive, antiracist, culturally affirming and sustaining policies and practices, as well as implementing Recommendations 1-3 listed above. - Responsible Parties: Program Planning and Assessment Team, President's Task Force, Cabinet, Academic Senate, Human Resources, Administrative Services, IRE office, Superintendent/President's Office - Proposed Implementation Timeline: Fall 2022/Spring 2023 depending on Program Planning and Assessment cycle - Resources Needed: Funding for a position and programmatic support to fund equity research and data, and facilitated campus dialogues with students, faculty and staff